 What’s holding small businesses back in the digital age?

 With so many small businesses not fully embracing the digital age, one might expect to find a broad range of barriers that are tough to overcome such as inadequate broadband, a lack of technical skills, or huge financial barriers to investing in technology.
-However, the issues are actually much simpler: many small businesses need to be made aware of the benefits of the internetand other digital tools.
+However, the issues are actually much simpler: Many small businesses need to be made aware of the benefits of the internet and other digital tools.

 Amongst the least digitally engaged small business, 40 percent believe that digital tools are “not relevant for my business,” and 38 percent that “they are not effective for my business.”
 That is an astounding finding, and indicates that less digitally engaged businesses may be unaware of the benefits associated with digital tools.
-This suggests that efforts to improve digital use across the US should focus on exploring and increasing awareness of the benefits that can be realized through digital technologies.
+This suggests that efforts to improve digital use across the United States should focus on exploring and increasing awareness of the benefits that can be realized through digital technologies.
 In addition, 34 percent identified ‘privacy and security concerns’ as amongst their top three digital barriers.

 How can we help the 80 percent to become more digitally engaged?

-A combined effort between small businesses, policymakers and other stakeholders in the small business ecosystem is required to improve the digital engagement of US small businesses, particularly in cohorts that are currently less digitally engaged.
+A combined effort between small businesses, policymakers, and other stakeholders in the small business ecosystem is required to improve the digital engagement of US small businesses, particularly in cohorts that are currently less digitally engaged.
 Potential actions towards more digitally engaged US small businesses include:

 - Increasing awareness of digital opportunities